 In 2006, the Company entered into cancellable swaps with a combined notional value of \$200 million to hedge the fair value of a portion of the convertible bonds due 2016 carrying a fixed interest rate.
 The cancellable swaps converted the fixed rate interest expense recorded on the convertible bond due 2016 to a variable interest rate based upon adjusted LIBOR.
 Until November 2008 the cancellable swaps met the criteria for designation as a fair value hedge and, as such, both the swaps and the hedged portion of the bonds were reflected at their fair values in the consolidated balance sheet.
-The criteria for designating a derivative as a fair value hedge included evaluating whether the instrument was highly effective at offsetting changes in the fair value of the hedged item attributable to the hedged risk.
-Hedge effectiveness was assessed on both a prospective and retrospective basis at each reporting period.
-Any ineffectiveness of the hedge relationship was recorded as a gain or loss on derivatives on the line "Other income and expenses, net" in the consolidated statements of income.
+The criteria for designating a derivative as a fair value hedge included evaluating whether the instrument was highly effective at offsetting changes in the fair value of the hedged item attributable to the hedge relationship was recorded as a gain or loss on derivatives on the line "Other income and expenses, net" in the consolidated statements of income.
 The net gain (loss) recognized in "Other income and expenses, net" as a result of the ineffective portion of this fair value hedge amounted to a \$1 million gain for the year ended December 31, 2008.